-The science of implicit (unconscious) bias and effects on medical care; Workforce diversity; Health equity and social determinants of health; Health care delivery to health disparity populations; Culturally tailored health communication, health literacy; Faculty development, continuing education
+The science of implicit (unconscious) bias and effects on medical care; workforce diversity; health equity and social determinants of health; health care delivery to health disparity populations; patient-provider communication; culturally tailored health communication, faculty development.

 Dr. Sabin is a Research Professor, University of Washington, School of Medicine, Department of Biomedical Informatics and Medical Education.
 She is one of the earliest investigators in the world to apply the science of implicit bias to health care disparities research.
 Her research includes examining patient-provider communication in real-world clinic visits, health care providers attitudes toward race, ethnicity, weight, age, sexual orientation, and the impact of implicit bias on healthcare.
 Through federally funded grants she is evaluating education for providers on implicit bias in healthcare, testing a health disparities educational intervention for medical residents and Doctor of Nursing Practice trainees and is working with an interdisciplinary team to develop technology that alerts clinicians when their unconscious biases might be affecting how they interact with patients.
 Dr. Sabin’s presentation topic areas include social determinants of health, healthcare disparities, the science of implicit bias, the value of and best practices to increase workforce diversity, and actions to mitigate the impact of implicit bias on individual and institutional behavior.

 The science of implicit bias; pediatricians’ racial bias/discrimination in treatment decisions, provider race and /weight bias; stereotypes toward people with mental illnesses; lesbian women and gay men; design/evaluate health disparities education for faculty, graduate medical and nursing trainees.

 Interactive, online/in-person presentation/workshops on healthcare disparities and the science of implicit bias.
 Mentor trainees interested in health equity.